Shaisim/Signal-Processing/README.md

 Hellow,

-In this project we made a signal processing
+This project was done as a part of signal processing course.
+In this project we received "dirty" signal with aco and noise and the goal was to clean the signal wtih adptive FIR filters that based on LMS and RLS algorihms.